AJustiago/Liveness-Detection/README.md

 2. **Install Dependencies:**
     ```bash
     pip install -r reuirements.txt
+    ```
     This command will install all the necessary Python packages specified in the [requirements](https://github.com/AJustiago/Liveness-Detection/blob/main/requirements.txt) file.

+3. **Download Pre-trained Weights (Optional):
+    If you have pre-trained weights for the MiniVGG model, you can download and place them in the project directory.
+    ```bash
+    # Example command to download pre-trained weights
+    wget https://example.com/pretrained_weights.h5 -O pretrained_weights.h5
+    ```
+    Make sure to update the URL with the correct link to your pre-trained weights.

+## Steps to Create Dataset

+1. **Add Real and Fake Videos**: Record real videos using your phone to represent genuine interactions.
+Record fake videos to simulate liveness attacks.
+Make sure to vary lighting conditions and angles for a robust dataset.

+2. **Use `collect_dataset` Script**: Utilize the provided script (`collect_dataset.py`) to organize the recorded videos into a structured dataset.
+This script will label the videos as real or fake and split them into training and testing sets.

 ## Training Dataset
 [Train your Dataset Here](https://github.com/AJustiago/Liveness-Detection/blob/main/train.py)